-14. Transportation [help]
+14. Transportation

 a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
+Site is served by NE North Fork Avenue and NE 24th Circle.